lzell/AIProxySwift/README.md

 # About

-Use this package to add [AIProxy](https://www.aiproxy.pro) support to your iOS and macOS apps.
-AIProxy lets you depend on AI APIs safely without building your own backend.
+Use this library to adopt AI APIs in your app.
+Swift clients for the following providers are
+included:

+- OpenAI
+- Gemini
+- Anthropic
+- Stability AI
+- DeepL
+- Together AI
+- Replicate
+- ElevenLabs
+- Fal
+- Groq
+- Perplexity
+- Mistral
+- EachAI

+Your initialization code determines whether requests go straight to the provider or are protected through the [AIProxy](https://www.aiproxy.pro) backend.

+We only recommend making requests straight to the provider during prototyping and for BYOK use-cases.

-Five levels of security are applied to keep your API key secure and your AI bill predictable:
+Requests that are proxied through AIProxy have five levels of security applied to keep your API key secure and your AI bill predictable:

 - Certificate pinning
 - DeviceCheck verification